dileepkanumuri/Generative-Adversarial-Networks-GANs-Specialization/README.md

 #### Week 2:Deep Convolutional GANs

+- Understanding about the different activation functions, batch normalization, and transposed convolutions to tune your GAN architecture and apply them to build an advanced DCGAN specifically for processing images.

 #### Week 3: Wasserstein GANs with Normalization

 - Reduce instances of GANs failure due to imbalances between the generator and discriminator by learning advanced techniques such as WGANs to mitigate unstable training and mode collapse with a W-Loss and an understanding of Lipschitz Continuity.